 How did a research project turn into a trillion-dollar company?
 Why did it surpass the success of a billion-dollar industry leader within a matter of a few short years?

 Where did Yahoo go wrong?
+Learn the importance of innovation in business.

 When Good Opportunities Knock, Open the Door